 Fellow Since 2001

-This profile was prepared when Paromita Goswami was elected to the Ashoka Fellowship in 2001.
+This description of Paromita Goswami's work was prepared when Paromita Goswami was elected to the Ashoka Fellowship in 2001.

 Paromita Goswami is uniting the poorest rural farmers with their middle-class neighbors to promote the rights of the rural poor.
 She is fighting exploitation by breaking through the customary social divisions that inhibit democracy in rural India.